The Complete Guide to the Prevention, Treatment and Control of Midges in Singapore

 The breeding habitats of non-biting midges are similar to mosquitoes, namely in stagnant water and slow-flowing water.
 Common places where you can find them are drains, water reservoirs, water tanks, ponds and lakes.

 The complete life cycle takes about three weeks to complete.
 Non-biting midges have a better reproductive capability than biting midges.
-Females can lay eggs in masses that contain up to 3000 eggs.
-The larvae feed on sediments or organic matters in the water.
+Female midges lay eggs on the water surfaces, in masses that contain up to 3000 eggs.
+After 2 to 3 days, the eggs sink to the bottom of the water where they hatch into larvae.
+They feed on sediments and organic matters that are found at the bottom of the water.

 Signs of Midge Infestations